 Make a building list with details of the most important factors to consider such as where you would like to live, how much you have to spend, which design features are must-haves, and any other important aspects of your new home.
 A building list will help you prioritise the most important features of your new home and whether you can afford it.
 By separating your wants from your needs, you will gain the clarity needed to explain your needs to an architect.

 Building a new home includes finding the right land in an area of your choice.
 You will have to budget carefully to ensure a good balance between the cost of the land and the funds needed to complete the building.
 Your local real estate agencies will have lists of lots where you may find the desired land to suit your needs.
 Available land is harder to find and more expensive in urban areas.

 3. Planning Your Custom Home

-You can start the design of your unique home by using simple drafting paper or a to help you visualise the end result before handing it over to an architect to create a building plan.
+You can start the design of your unique home by using simple drafting paper or a 3D drawing program to help you visualise the end result before handing it over to an architect to create a building plan.

 4. Find an Architect and Builder

 During the building process your architect and builder will be the most important members of your team so make sure that they are professional and reputable.
 While an architect will help you transform your vision into an actionable blueprint, a building contractor will supervise the construction of your home, handle the cost breakdown, and deal with any subcontractors that are needed to complete the project.
 Hire the best building contractor with a reputable track record.
 It may cost more but you will avoid the risk of dealing with unscrupulous contractors and shoddy work that will need to be redone.

 Once you have a clear idea of the house you would like to build, you will need to know how much cash you will need to spend and how much you will need to borrow.
 When creating a budget there are many costs to factor into the construction costs including utility charges, landscape designer fees, permits, and construction materials.